czuger/crest_dump/README.md

 # Crest dump

+**This project is abandoned as it is no more useful.
+Indeed https://esi.tech.ccp.is/ui/#/Market/get_markets_region_id_history just give you the same.**

 ## What ?

 This dump contain all crest history data for all regions and all items (when available).